ralfbiedert/cheats.rs/content/_index.md

 print_byte(r);
 ```

+- Liftime parameters in signatures, like `'x`, solve that problem.
-- In function signatures, the primary purpose of lifetime parameters `'x`, is to communicate
+- Their primary purpose is:
-    - **outside the function** to explain based on which input an output parameter is generated,
+    - **outside the function**, to explain based on which input address an output address is generated,
-    - **within the function** to guarantee only addresses that live at least `'x` are assigned.
+    - **within the function**, to guarantee only addresses that live at least `'x` are assigned.
+- The actual lifetimes `'b`, `'c` are transparently picked by the compiler at **call site**, based on the borrowed variables the developer gave.
+- They are **not** equal to the _scope_ (which would be LOC from initialization to destruction) of `b` or `c`, but only a minimal subset of their scope called _lifetime_, that is, a minmal set of LOC based on how long `b` and `c` need to be borrowed to perform this call and use the obtained result.

 </explanation>
 </lifetime-section>